-- can progress to MA programmes (e.g. in Informatics, Mathematics)
+- progress to MA programmes (e.g. in Informatics, Mathematics)

-Students undertake compulsory 120 hours of practice to enhance their professional experience.
-Work placements are co-organized with the private sector partners cooperating with the Lublin City Office in the field of IT solutions.
+- 120 hours of practice that are co-organized with the private sector partners cooperating with the Lublin City Office in the field of IT solutions

 Skills acquired by Informatics graduates

-- general knowledge of operational system and utility applications; software development skills; knowledge of constructing and analysing algorithms, databases, computer networks, operational systems, abstract data structures, computer architecture, software engineering, computer graphics, computer-assisted data analysis, mathematical modelling
+- general knowledge of computer networks, operational system, databases, data structures, computer architecture, software engineering, computer graphics, computer-assisted data analysis, mathematical modeling and utility applications

 - skills for applying the mathematical apparatus in theory and practice, skills for proving theorems and assumption in IT problem solving